List of The Waltons characters: Mary Ellen Walton-Willard-Jones

 In season five, Mary Ellen marries Dr. Curtis Willard (Curt), the town's new physician, and breaks off a prior engagement to medical intern David Spencer that she had rushed in to.
-In season six, they welcome a son, John Curtis Willard.
-In season seven, Mary Ellen receives a telegram in early 1942 notifying her that Curt has been killed in the Japanese attack on Pearl Harbor, but several years later in season nine she learns he is still alive, using an assumed name.
+In season six, they welcome a son, John Curtis.
+In season seven, Mary Ellen receives a telegram that Curt has been killed in the Japanese attack on Pearl Harbor, but in season nine she learns he is still alive, using an assumed name.
 When she journeys to find him in Florida, she discovers that he has changed a lot, including being unable to engage in sexual relations on account of his war injuries, and realizes that trying to continue their relationship is pointless because the war has traumatized him to the point of losing nearly all of his compassion and his desires.
 Mary Ellen finally lets go of Curt upon seeing he no longer wants to be a doctor or a husband, but keeps him as a friend who still shows affection towards their baby.
-She divorces him and finds a new beau, Jonesy, whom she met recently during the time she believed Curt had been killed and whom she had nearly married beforehand.
-Although this engagement is threatened once, she ends up marrying him in the second reunion movie, Mother's Day on Walton's Mountain.
-During their honeymoon, she has an accident and is told she cannot have more children, but by the fourth reunion movie, she has had two more, Clay and Katie, by Jonesy (who does not appear).
-In the "Walton Thanksgiving Reunion," set two decades later in 1963, Mary Ellen is called a "war widow," indicating that the divorce-shy have adopted an honorific white lie on her behalf.
+She divorces him and finds a new beau, Jonesy, whom she met during the time she believed Curt had been killed and whom she had nearly married beforehand.
+Although this engagement is threatened once, she ends up marrying him.
+During their honeymoon, she has an accident and is told she cannot have more children, but she still has two more, Clay and Katie, by Jonesy.
+In 1963, Mary Ellen is called a "war widow," indicating that the divorce-shy have adopted an honorific white lie on her behalf.